Up Pompeii (film)

 Up Pompeii is a 1971 British sex comedy film directed by Bob Kellett and starring Frankie Howerd and Michael Hordern.
+It was written by Sid Colin based on an idea by Talbot Rothwell.

-The film was shot at Elstree Film Studios, Borehamwood, England and is based on characters that first appeared in the British television sitcom Up Pompeii!
+It is based on characters from the British television sitcom Up Pompeii!
 (1969–1975).
+There were two sequels: Up the Chastity Belt (1971), and Up the Front (1972).

 Plot

 Lurcio becomes the inadvertent possessor of a scroll bearing all the names of the proposed assassins of Nero.
 The conspirators need to recover the scroll fast, but it has fallen into the hands of Lurcio's master, Ludicrus Sextus, who mistakenly reads the contents of the scroll to the Senate.
 Farcical attempts are made to retrieve the scroll before Pompeii is eventually consumed by the erupting Vesuvius.